englekk/handbook-docs/Uno/03 - Working with foreign code.md

 Rather than just remove the old style bindings and force you into Foreign Code immediately, we are taking a more measured approach.

-Any object created using the old bindings can be passed up to Java in the same way as `Java.Object`
+Any object created using the old bindings can be passed up to Java in the same way as `Java.Object`.
+Objective-C bindings objects can be paseed as `ObjC.Object`.

 ## Talking back to Uno